2023-12-10 15:14:42

 In the same way, the members of the Olympic body recalled the IOC’s commitment to Ukraine, in particular through the Solidarity Fund for the National Olympic Committee in the amount of 7.5 million dollars et via the support provided to 3,000 athletes and members of the Ukrainian Olympic community with the assistance of the International Federations and National Olympic Committees.

 On a tightrope, the IOC did not expect to obtain positive comments.
-In any case, he has not received any from Ukraine or Russia, both parties having had many times until now the opportunity to target Olympic policy which, logically, could not fully satisfy the actors in a conflict likely to last well beyond 2024.
+In any case, he has not received any from Ukraine or Russia, both parties having had many times until now the opportunity to target Olympic policy which, logically, might not fully satisfy the actors in a conflict likely to last well beyond 2024.

 As proof, the Ukrainian Minister of Sports, Matvi Bidny, was quick to point out a decision “irresponsible”while his Russian counterpart, Oleg Matytsin, denounced a choice “unacceptable”.